tk-notes/lucas-meier-blog/content/posts/2021/04/constant-time-big-numbers-introduction/index.md

 Furthermore,
 many algorithms like to make the asssumption that $N$ has no padding.
-Some operations (e.g. modular reduction) would like to use significant bits of $N$, which ends up leaking the exact bit length of $N$.
+Some operations (e.g. modular reduction) would like to use the most significant bits of $N$, which ends up leaking the exact bit length of $N$.

 {{<note>}}